tommybobbins/Scratch_Probability/prob.md

 Click the green flag.

 + What is the most likely number to be rolled?
 Why?
 Would someone be able to spot that the dice was loaded?
 Why?
++ What would happen if the random number was selected between 1 and 10 instead of 1 and 7?
+Why?